Ability In Action

 Let us come to you and co-create fun and meaningful workshops and classes for your amazing community!
 Adult participants engage in Storytelling, Drama, Movement and Improvisation activities which explore specific themes curated to each group we work with.
 One workshop may explore the challenges in day to day workplace interactions while other workshops may help participants talk about relationships.
-Stepping Out! is currently offering a class at Common Space in Ardmore called Real Life Drama beginning at the end of february 2019!
+Stepping Out! is a flexible curriculum based on structured improvisation and perfect for residences, occupational therapy programs, and community centers!

 Ability In Action builds a safe and supportive (and fun!) social environment which encourages risk-taking, deeper relationships and personal growth through embodied techniques and ensemble building.
 We love to work on special projects with blended groups.
 Examples of our special projects include developing an original holiday musical based on the arrangements of Fred Waring (see below), an original production for the gala fundraising event supporting the Philly Friendship Circle, and an original play written and performed by one of our Acting Out! graduates.
 Got an idea?
 We want to hear it!

 Past workshops have been designed around:

 Getting Along with Family as a Young Adult